-Come visit Grandma Pat at the farm this summer to hear a series of stories that will take you into the world of farm animals and characters that will give you a giggle or two along the way!
-We will have two books available each week (dependent upon time and age groups), with a visit to somewhere on the farm and sometimes a project, too.
+Come visit Grandma Pat at the Farm this summer to hear a series of stories that will take you into the world of farm animals and characters that will give you a giggle or two along the way!
+The stories in 2024 feature New Hampshire authors and natives!

 TIME: 10-11:30 am

 COST: Free to patrons with family memberships. $6 per child for non-members.

 HOW TO RSVP:

 Please call (652-7840) or email the farm ([email protected]) each week to let us know you're coming!
 This allows us to make sure we have enough materials to share with each young visitor.